Saavira Kambada Basadi: Guru Basadi

 Guru basadi is the earliest of the Jain monuments built in 714 AD.
 A black stone idol of Parshwanatha, about 3.5 m tall, is installed in the sanctum of this basadi.
 The temples also house 12th-century Jain palm leaf manuscripts known as ‘Dhavala texts’ are preserved.
 These texts were brought from shravanabelagola to here during the Mughal invasion.
 This basadi is also called Siddantha Basadi and Hale Basadi.

 All Jain temples in Moodabidri

-Moodabidri is noted for its 18 Jain Temples, some mentioned as follows:
+Moodabidri is noted for its 18 Jain Temples, mentioned as follows: